Whale Watching in Rhode Island [2026 Guide]

 Westerly

 On the south end of Westerly is the quiet picturesque neighborhood of Watch Hill.
-It’s the most southwesterly point of Rhode Island, home to Ocean House, Napatree Point Conservation Area, East Beach and the Watch Hill Lighthouse.
+It’s the most southwestern point of Rhode Island, home to Ocean House, Napatree Point Conservation Area, East Beach and the Watch Hill Lighthouse.
+Oh and Taylor Swift’s RI mansion is there too, and she’s getting married there on Saturday June 13 so the whole area will likely be closed off during that weekend.
 You can drive the whole loop in about 15 minutes, so give yourself a little extra time to pull over and explore the town.
 On the way out, grab some lunch at Misquamicut Sandwich Company (open 8am-3pm) in Westerly.

 Block Island

 Block Island off the south coast of Rhode Island is known for its beautiful sandy beaches, nature preserves, hiking trails, and panoramic ocean views.
 The island is accessible from Newport or Point Judith via the Block Island Ferry.
-There are also ferries going from Block Island to Montauk, NY and New London, CT, so there will be people on the island from all over.
+There are also ferries that go from Block Island to Montauk, NY and New London, CT, so you could extend your trip and explore a little further if you wish.

-Block Island has a ton of beaches, shops, lighthouses, horseback riding, and even a little airport, so there’s a lot to explore and you could easily spend a day or two here.
+Block Island has a ton of beaches, shops, lighthouses, horseback riding, and even a little airport.
+There’s a lot to explore and you could easily spend a day or two here.

 Of course if it’s really whale watching that you want to do, you’re in luck.
-Plymouth and Boston are an hour drive from Providence, and Gloucester is 90 minutes.
+Plymouth, Massachusetts and Boston, MA are about an hour drive from Providence depending on traffic, and Gloucester is 90 minutes.
 These are the closest and best places to go whale watching in this part of the country.